 The definition of landscape view is that the screen's width is bigger, than it's height, and portrait view is, when the screen's height is bigger, than it's width.

 These options can be found in here.
 If you turn on any of the portrait options, the Default width percentage from the Global settings won't be used anymore.
 These layouts will change at that point where the screen's size reaches its given widths, so these won't change at the Maximum screen widths, but they will use the Based on settings, if it is only real device detection or not.

 Every layer will follow its (portrait) desktop position and size, until you change their positions or sizes in the other views.

 If you change their positions or sizes, but you change your mind, and you want it to use the desktop layout, click on the Reset position button in the Layer tab.

 - Width, Height - The size of the slider.
-If you use the expert responsivity, then this will become the portrait view of the slider.
+If you use Desktop landscape size, then this will become the portrait view of the slider.

 - Min. font size - By default the fonts get smaller with the slider, but you can give a minimum font size and this way they can't go illegibly small.